Yatoom/arbok/README.md

 # AutoSklearn wrapper
-This is a wrapper that provides a compatibility layer between AutoSklearn and OpenML.
+This is a wrapper that provides a compatibility layer between Auto-Sklearn and OpenML.

 The wrapper extends Sklearn's `BaseSearchCV` and provides all the internal parameters that OpenML needs, such as `cv_results_`, `best_index_`, `best_params_`, `best_score_` and `classes_`.